Northern Nurses Are In High Demand

 Upon completion of the program students will have the knowledge and skills needed to:

-5. Contribute Registered Nursing knowledge and voice to interprofessional and team-based collaborations to optimize health outcomes and strengthen health services and systems.
+- Contribute Registered Nursing knowledge and voice to inter-professional and team-based collaborations to optimize health outcomes and strengthen health services and systems.

-6. Registered Nursing Practice will be shaped by understanding the historical and current social realities that result in anti-Indigenous racism, and which negatively impact Indigenous health and well-being.
+- Be shaped by understanding the historical and current social realities that result in Indigenous-specific racism, and which negatively impact Indigenous health and well-being.
 This curriculum is committed to enacting the principles of the Truth and Reconciliation Commission (TRC) and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 Completion Requirements